freezer333/ramapo/source/courses/cmps530/weeks/week4.md

 *This project is not graded*

 ## In-class Agenda
-This week I'll be focusing on how to determine an algorithms complexity - focusing on linear - O(n), logarithmic  - O(logn), polynomial - O(N^x) and other common classifications.
+This week I'll be focusing on how to determine an algorithms complexity - focusing on linear - O(n), logarithmic  - O(logn), polynomial - O(N<sup>x</sup>) and other common classifications.
 We'll also touch upon more of how `numpy` leverages the C/C++ extension systems of Python.